Home > Coffee Drinks > Cappuccino vs Latte: What’s the Difference?

 A cappuccino is a coffee drink of equal thirds.
 It is one-third espresso, one-third steamed milk, and one-third frothed milk.

 Traditionally, a cappuccino is usually made using one shot of espresso.
 However, if you want an extra caffeine hit, you can, of course, add an additional espresso shot.
+If you enjoy the bold espresso character of a cappuccino, you might also like a cappuccino vs mocha comparison or want to explore how a cappuccino compares to a straight espresso.

 “The Cappuccino Explained” by James Hoffmann on YouTube.